 There are three other places named Coleshill in Britain.
 Coleshill is a market town in the North Warwickshire, a village and civil parish within Chiltern district in Buckinghamshire and a small village and civil parish in the Vale of White Horse district of Oxfordshire.

 Of the three places, the Warwickshire town seems to be the oldest as the first listing was found in 799 as Colleshyl.
 By the Domesday Book in 1086, the town was listed as Coleshelle and probably was derived from the Old English River Cole + hyll as in "hill on the River Cole."

 Cowlishaw is a hamlet in the township of Crompton, in the parish of Prestwick, Lancashire.
 "This surname has crossed over the border into Yorkshire, and is strong there.
 It is Americanized as Cowlinshaw."
 There are also records of the family in Cowlishaw, Derbyshire, but recent maps show no such place.

 Early History of the Collishaw family

-Another 178 words (13 lines of text) covering the years 1418, 1424 and 1427 are included under the topic Early Collishaw History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Collishaw research.
+Another 117 words (8 lines of text) covering the years 1418, 1424 and 1427 are included under the topic Early Collishaw History in all our PDF Extended History products and printed products wherever possible.